GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Variable is not data-type fixed, allowing developers to change the value whatever and whenever using a single variable.

 ### Local & Global Variable
 **Local variable** is a variable declared inside a code block, such as function or class.
-However, this does not apply to conditional, loop, `with` statement and some cases.
-Data stored in local variable is destroyed when exiting the code block, thus cannot be used outside.
+However, this does not apply to conditional, loop, `with` statements, and others.
+Data stored in a local variable is destroyed when exiting the code block, thus cannot be used outside.
 This allows variable with the same name to be declared outside the code block.

 **Global variable** is a variable declared outside of any code block on the script.
-Accessing the global variable in a code block is done using `global` keyword.
-However, global variable should be avoided if possible to prevent unexpected result and error caused by conflicting variables.
+Accessing the global variable in a code block is done using the `global` keyword.
+However, global variables should be avoided if possible to prevent unexpected results and errors caused by conflicting variables.

 ### Constant Variable
-Constant variable is a special type of variable that cannot be changed after its initialization.
-Unfortunately, Python does not have a constant variable since it does not have a concept of *declaration*.
-While C-based language do have this feature, Python developer should just be careful not to mess up the what-is-used-as-constant variable.
+A constant variable is a special type of variable that cannot be changed after its initialization.
+Unlike programming languages such as C/C++, Python cannot declare constant variables due to the absence of *declaration*.
+Python developers should just be careful not to mess up the what-is-used-as-constant variable.

-Conventionally, Python identifies constant variable by naming all UPPERCASE.
+The conventional mean of naming constant variables are using all UPPERCASE.

 ### `del` Keyword
-The `del` keyword is used to delete variable.
-Deleted variable can be reassigned later.
+The `del` keyword is used to delete variables.
+Deleted variables can always be reassigned later.

 ```python
 # DECLARATION OF THE VARIABLE "x"